gflohr/qgoda-site/en/docs/defaults.md

 name: defaults
 section: basics
 view: docs.html
-description: How to set default values for multiple documents at once
+description: How to set default values for multiple documents at once.
 ---
 Variables like `V:asset.title` or `V:asset.description`
 are usually specific to just one document.
 But you